sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 This project analyzes retail sales and profitability to identify not just revenue performance, but where the business is actually making or losing money.

-The analysis reveals that while certain products and categories generate strong sales, profitability is uneven and often concentrated in a limited set of high-performing products.
-At the same time, some products contribute to revenue but deliver weak or inconsistent profit, indicating potential inefficiencies in product mix and cost structure.
+The analysis reveals that while certain categories and sub-categories generate strong sales, profitability is uneven and often concentrated in a limited set of high-performing segments.
+At the same time, some sub-categories contribute to revenue but deliver weak profit, indicating potential inefficiencies in product mix and cost structure.

 Regional and category-level differences further highlight that high sales volume does not always translate into strong profit performance, suggesting gaps in pricing, cost control, or product strategy.